Saadet-T/403Kangaroo/README.md

 If you already used the extension and if the headers.txt is from extension then you don't need to worry about it but if it is your first time using this extension; you need to transfer the file in order to extension work properly.

+Also if you have issues with the extension it may be because of txt files.
+You can get txt files and copy them in the getting error part.

 (I know that this GUI sucks but also coding a GUI sucks too)